 Money-Saving Tax Tip #1: Discuss These Points with Your Tax Professional

 Does your business qualify for different tax treatments?

 Most companies are considered “pass-through” or “flow-through” entities.
 Unlike C- corporations, which pay entity-level tax or corporate income taxes, pass-through companies’ owners pay taxes on business income themselves.
-20 percent of qualified business income can usually be deducted in these cases, but the amount may vary based on industry and income.
-If your business fits certain criteria, it may be better to change your status to a C corporation to reduce tax liabilities.
+20 percent of qualified business taxable income can usually be deducted in these cases, but the amount may vary based on industry and income.
+If your business fits certain criteria, it may be better to change your status to a C corporation to reduce your taxable income and tax liabilities.

-If you wait until April to pay, you may wind up carrying a burden by having a large sum to pay or have interest and penalties to pay on top of your tax liabilities.
+If you are looking for ways to save on your taxes, getting them paid as soon as possible is the first step.
+If you wait until April to pay, you may wind up carrying a burden by having a large sum of federal taxes to pay or having interest and penalties to pay on top of your tax liabilities.
 That’s not only expensive but can strangle your business cash flow too.
 There may be benefits to making more frequent payments or even using a line of credit to pay your taxes.
 However, it’s wholly situation-specific, so it’s a good idea to get a professional’s advice on this one.